-That said, if something happens to your ethernet connection, it can be helpful to turn to other readily-available options.
+No connection, no live stream.
+If something happens to your ethernet connection, it can be helpful to turn to other readily-available options.
 “There are cameras that can aggregate signals from 4G modems, so if your line goes down, you should be able to distribute through 4G,” says Jan Ozer, streaming consultant and author of the book Producing Streaming Video for Multiple Screen Delivery.

-Don’t lose sleep over HD (but don’t skimp on platforms)
+Don’t lose sleep over HD

 Streaming in HD-quality depends on upload speed.
 To stream in HD, you’ll want at least 3-8Mbps upload speed available.
 Still, an upload speed of 4 megabits per second, which a low-end DSL connection might comfortably achieve, might not work for the high-definition 1080p resolution that’s increasingly common in modern TVs.
 Ozer says few viewers need 1080p, though.
 That slower DSL speed will work for 720p, a resolution that’s plenty sharp for computer screens.
 If you find that your stream frequently rebuffers, pauses, or disconnects, try using a lower bitrate and resolution on your encoder.